Xronixle/PolygunsToBB/ReadMe.md

 # NOTES:
 - Occasionally, maps will not load properly due to the size of the map's data.
-This sadly can only be fixed via restarting the server (Shutting it down and then rejoining) due to ruddev not having the importing function run in multiple threads.
+This sadly can only be fixed via restarting the server (Shutting it down and then rejoining).
 - In order to hopefully have faster load times, I purposely removed some smaller details from maps.
 These were mainly just small grass shrubs or other minor details that probably don't look very off-putting.